3lvia/cli/docs/development.md

 make lint
 ```

+Linter configuration can be found in `.golangci.yml`.

 ### Releasing a new version

-Bump the number in the `VERSION` file and make a pull request.
+Increase the number in the `VERSION` file, adhering to [semver](https://semver.org)
-When merged, the new version will be released automatically by GitHub Actions.
+Before the CLI is stable at `v1.0.0`, breaking changes will happen in minor versions (and possibly also patch versions).
+Therefore, we will not increase the major version until `v1.0.0` is released.

+When a commit increasing the version is merged or pushed to `trunk`, a GitHub Action will automatically create a new release with the new version number as the tag.